smitmartijn/networkinsight-cookbook/manuscript/abstract.md

 As the title suggests, this book will give you a deep dive look at VMware's holistic networking and virtual infrastructure monitoring & troubleshooting product; vRealize Network Insight.

-Network Insight is famous for a couple reasons:
+vRealize Network Insight is famous for a couple reasons:

 1. It has the capability to kickstart your way to a secure segmented network by creating visibility into what actually happens on your network.